 Definition and Classification of Educators

-The Faculty of Messiah College are those educators whose primary role is to directly help students attain the College-Wide Educational Objectives through curricular programming, or who supervise those having this primary role.
+The Faculty of Messiah University are those educators whose primary role is to directly help students attain the University-Wide Educational Objectives through curricular programming, or who supervise those having this primary role.
 These include term-tenure track faculty, clinical track faculty, lecturers, and librarians.
-The Cocurricular Educators of Messiah College are those educators whose primary role is to directly help students attain the College-Wide Educational Objectives through cocurricular programming, or who supervise those having this primary role.
-In addition, selected personnel will be considered Curricular Administrators because their responsibilities are of such magnitude and scope as to be essential for the accomplishment of the College's educational task.
+The Cocurricular Educators of Messiah University are those educators whose primary role is to directly help students attain the University-Wide Educational Objectives through cocurricular programming, or who supervise those having this primary role.
+In addition, selected personnel will be considered Curricular Administrators because their responsibilities are of such magnitude and scope as to be essential for the accomplishment of the University's educational task.

 Membership in the Community of Educators is granted to full-time employees who hold a master's degree, work directly with students to attain the University-wide educational objectives or supervise those who do, and serve in one of the three categories of educators: faculty, cocurricular educators or curricular administrators.